starkfell/100DaysOfIaC/articles/day.24.storage.secrets.pt3.md

 As per the above full ARM Template, we can see the connection string is generated with full access and another is generated with SAS token.
 In order to generate a connection string with SAS token, I have used the **listAccountSas** ARM function.

-Find more details about this function here.
+Find more details about this function [HERE](https://docs.microsoft.com/en-us/rest/api/storagerp/storageaccounts/listaccountsas).

 ## ARM Outputs

 Using the Outputs feature in ARM, I am outputting four values to show how all of them are constructed, shown in Figure 2.